Does your dog want to come with you?

 Some domestic dogs love being with their people more than anything else.
 Others can feel overwhelmed, uncertain, or downright miserable depending on the situation.
 The same way certain people are energetic extroverts while others prefer a peaceful environment to recharge?
 Our pets have a range of their own personalities, too!

-If you've ever felt pressured to bring your dog with you — but you aren't sure they'd actually like to come — here's your permission to leave them behind once in a while.
+If you've ever felt pressured to bring your dog with you—but you aren't sure they'd actually like to come—here's your permission to leave them behind.
 If you're having a hard time telling how they feel about a situation?
 Keep reading!

 Does your dog enjoy gatherings and get togethers?